We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • What are the customer satisfaction ratings for the labs closest to you?

-• Which lab your healthcare professional recommends, and why?
+• Which lab does your healthcare professional recommend, and why?

 No. Your healthcare professional may recommend the facility they’re most familiar with.
 However, you can go to any laboratory you choose.
 Remember that your insurance may cover laboratory services in one region but not in another.
 If you plan on traveling far or to another state, double-check your coverage before your test.

-LabCorp doesn’t publish wait times for at-home test results.
-We reached out to the company and were told that it takes 1 to 2 days to get results for most tests, once your sample is received by the lab.
+Labcorp doesn’t publish wait times for at-home test results.
+We reached out to the company and were told that it takes 1–2 days to get results for most tests once the lab receives your sample.

-LabCorp accepts Original Medicare, and some Medicare Advantage (Part C) plans for medically necessary tests in most states.
-You may have a deductible or a copay, based on your particular plan.
+Labcorp accepts Original Medicare and some Medicare Advantage (Part C) plans for medically necessary tests in most states.
+You may have a deductible or a copay, depending on your particular plan.

-LabCorp has an uneven reputation.
-Some facilities get high consumer reviews while others get negative reviews.
-Overall, feedback on LabCorp’s professionalism and customer service includes a number of complaints.
+Labcorp has an uneven reputation.
+Some facilities get positive reviews from consumers, while others get negative reviews.
+Overall, feedback on Labcorp’s professionalism and customer service includes a number of complaints.
 However, their test results are said to be accurate and trustworthy.